 The Barbican Centre is based in central London, and is both an outstanding London gallery and one of the biggest performing arts centres in Europe.
 Open every day of the week, it's a great place for a family day out.
+It's filled with hidden gems and secrets that some locals don't even know.

 Visit the Barbican to learn about photography and art in the Barbican Gallery, enjoy dance and performance in its theatre, and explore the epic greenery in the Barbican Conservatory.
 The Barbican programme includes live music and theatre, with a focus on championing both up-and-coming artists and leading performance companies.